- FREE DELIVERY

 - 0% FINANCE

-Gold in its purest form is a soft metal, so is mixed with other alloys such as copper and silver to create a more durable alloy.
+Gold in its purest form is known as 24 Karat Gold and will not have been mixed with any other metals.
+This purity of gold is much too soft for creating jewellery so it is mixed with other alloys such as copper and silver to create a more durable alloy.
 This in turn creates a stronger and more enduring metal, suitable for everyday use.

-18 Karat gold consists of 75% gold.
-It is an excellent metal for making jewellery and highly recommended.9 Karat Gold
+18 Karat Gold consists of 75% gold.
+It is an excellent metal for making jewellery and highly recommended.
+18 Karat Gold is a stronger metal than 9 Karat Gold.

-9 Karat gold consists of 37.5% gold.
-It is a popular choice for lots of jewellery items.Colour
+9 Karat Gold consists of 37.5% gold.
+It is the most affordable of the precious metals.

-Gold is naturally bright yellow in colour.
-The colour of gold is determined by the type of alloy and the percentage of alloy used.
+Pure Gold is naturally bright yellow in colour.
+The colour of gold used in jewellery is determined by the type of alloy and the percentage of alloy used.

-Yellow gold is created by mixing pure gold with an alloys such as copper and zinc.
+Yellow gold is created by mixing pure gold with alloys such as copper and zinc.

 Platinum is four times stronger and 40% heavier than gold and is renowned for its hard wearing properties.

-Platinum over time will scratch like other precious metals, however a professional polish will restore the jewellery to its original condition.950 Platinum
+Platinum over time will scratch like other precious metals, however a professional polish will restore the jewellery to its original condition.

-Palladium and platinum pose a lot of the same qualities, however it is far less dense than platinum making it a lot lighter.
+Platinum and Palladium pose a lot of the same qualities, however Palladium is far less dense than platinum making it a lot lighter.